vanshitsharma18/chatbot/readme.md

-# Gemini AI Chatbot with Voice Output
+# Gemini AI Chatbot with Voice Output and System Controls

-A Python-based chatbot that uses Google's Gemini AI model for conversation and includes text-to-speech capabilities.
+A Python-based chatbot that uses Google's Gemini AI model for conversation, includes text-to-speech capabilities, and can open applications and websites.

 ## Features

 - Interactive chat interface with Gemini AI
 - Text-to-speech output for AI responses
-- Asynchronous speech processing
+- Asynchronous speech processing for uninterrupted interaction
+- System controls to open applications and websites
 - Simple command-line interface

 ## Prerequisites